TinosNitso/AutoCove-Plugin/README.md

 Vanity hashes & addresses are generated using the [VanityTXID-Plugin](https://github.com/TinosNitso/VanityTXID-Plugin).

-The HTML examples above come with an example of xztar 23x compression, which is supported internally by EC.
-Whole market-places could possibly be stored & updated using xztar, [BFP](https://github.com/simpleledger/slp-specifications/blob/master/bitcoinfiles.md) type 0x02.
+The HTML examples above come with an example of xztar 25x compression, which is supported internally by EC. xztar should be useful with [BFP](https://github.com/simpleledger/slp-specifications/blob/master/bitcoinfiles.md) type 0x02.
 BFP type 0x01 may work for small messages, like an encrypted link to a paste-bin etc. Compressed HTML is even smaller than the plain-text itself as a .txt (e.g. 38% smaller).
 Even a jpg image is smaller when in an xz archive.
-A 128p (60% quality) jpg is compressed by 3% using xz, to 3.8kB (currently 1.3 US cents, in BCH, to upload).
-A seller could use the same image at different market-places, and it's quite sharp for a cent.
+I compressed a 128p (60% quality) jpg by 3% using xz, to 3.8kB (currently 1.1 cents US, in BCH, to upload).
+A seller could use the same image across different market-places.

+v1.1.3 notes:
+- Bugfix for when clicking in btwn 2 lines causes the horizontalScrollBar to jump to end-of-long-line.
+- Undo & Redo (with history and colors)!
+A "phantom" PlainTextEdit is used to track each step.
+EditBlocks aren't perfect yet (e.g. pressing BackSpace twice normally should be undone in 1 step, not 2).
+- Improved *Align #* (e.g. for random text).
+- Ctrl+ScrollWheel, Ctrl+S, Ctrl+±, Ctrl+Z, Ctrl+Shift+Z shortcuts enabled.
+- Bugfix for Esc key killing plugin's UI.
+- Daemon CLI updated to accept filename inputs (`.artifact` & `.txn`).
+- Bugfix for text drag & drop (e.g. from hex to Script box).
+- Bugfix for black context menus.
+- New pReturn... covenant has 12% lower fee by shortening Preimage by 68B, & using ALTSTACK.
+Adding sighash 0x`c3` in-Script is also more efficient (sighash should be checked).
+A `NUM2BIN` not at line-end.
+- Hex-box vertically resizeable, using QSplitter.
+Auto-resizes.
+- Full Δ List in Combo Box, to verify each Δ. (Small error with Native Introspection OpCodes appearing in older EC.)
+- SHA256 Checksum 00000037972912870f383e7fce12eb6b4d29e68515bed81f7a7138b1a814fbeb (19 kH/s · 28 mins).
+Update via re-install requires restarting EC.

 v1.1.2 notes:
 - Bugfixes for the Δ of ROLL & LESSTHANOREQUAL (both -1).